Jordan-Shaw/NASA_Images/README.md

 ## Background

 This project is a react frontend app which handles data served from [NASA Open APIs](https://api.nasa.gov/).
 A hosted version of the app can be seen [here](https://nasa-images-js.herokuapp.com/).
+It was made ofor a Dev test so everyone keep your fingers crossed for me.

 ## Getting Started